iNuBexX/JavaBondanaManPlatformer/README.md

 # JavaBondanaManPlatformer
 i was tasked to create a desktop app using javafx so ofc i turned it into a game engine
+## Project description
+A super mario cheap clone XD ,clears throat , a video game where the objective is to make the carachter reach the end of thebos without dying by colliding with enemies or running out of time the last level requires that you kill a boos before the game finishing tile appears which is needed to finish the level to kill the boss hop on his head for a -1 life (careful not to touch the face)
 ## Design pattern
 this here implements the three thirds architecture MVC **Models**: are basically the data or _status_ of entities from  very simple positioning of tiles and baked collisions calculations of entities to more complexes enemies  aggro status / dead or alive status